-The Craft of Words is aimed at (digital) designers who want to improve their understanding of how tone of voice and clear communication can enhance visual design.
-Instead of designing content blocks as empty containers within an aesthetically attractive layout, left as placeholders for clients to pour their words into later, Murphy and Persson bring words front and centre.
+The Craft of Words is for digital designers who want to improve their understanding of how tone of voice and clear communication enhances visual design.
+Instead of designing content blocks as placeholders in an attractive layout for clients to put words into later, Murphy and Persson bring words front and centre.

+Good.
 Words and language are fundamental to communication online.
-They are at the core of most websites’ function:
+As the core of most websites’ function, words:

-- To impart information you don’t already know (eg news, education, travel, subject-specific websites).
+- impart information on subjects you do not already know

-- To enable you to use an online service through buttons, labels or other user interface elements (eg purchasing, booking forms, social networking).
+- enable you to use an online service through buttons, labels or other user interface elements

 Yes, entertainment is a significant reason to use the internet, with video and audio a large chunk of this area.
-However, I’ll stick my neck out and say online information is largely reliant on communication through text.
+I’ll stick my neck out though and say that online information mostly communicates through text.

 Words as the web design

-I’ve been thinking a lot about accessible web content in my job recently, while revising a guide on practical examples.
-The sentence “Do words then become the design?” really got me thinking.
-It’s a great point.
+I’ve thought a lot about accessible web content in my job recently while revising a guide on practical examples.
+The question “Do words then become the design?” is a great point.
 If you remove colour, typography and the visual impact of a website’s surrounding containers, words are the only device you have to communicate with this audience.
-Tone and style do become the design.
-This is a great motivator to work even harder on the language of my own web content.
+Tone and style become the design.
+This motivates me to work harder on the language of my own web content.

-In The Craft of Words, Murphy and Persson mention copywriter Mark Shaw‘s suggestion of making a “word bank” or “brand dictionary” at the start of the design process.
-Just as visual designers use mood boards to gather different visual examples illustrating a particular style, feel or attitude – you can use the same approach with words that convey the particular tone of voice you want to achieve.
+Visual designers use mood boards to gather examples illustrating a particular style, feel or attitude.
+As a content person, you can use the same approach with words that convey the particular tone of voice you want to achieve.

-This might serve as a foundation word bank for you to build on with audience-specific word banks, say, tailored to mature students, schools, funding bodies or industry.
+These might serve as a foundation word bank for you to build on with audience-specific word banks.
+For example, words tailored to mature students, schools, funding bodies or industry.

-When you’re writing content further into the design process, reference your word bank.
-Does your content communicate the characteristics you defined in your word bank?
+When you’re writing content further along the design process, reference your word bank.
+Does your content communicate the characteristics defined in your word bank?

 Check, revise, iterate and improve.

-I really enjoyed reading The Craft of Words.
-It’s a neat little guide, nicely packaged into something short enough you can read in a lunch break yet giving you plenty of ideas and inspiration to take further.
-I love the blend of theory with practical application, rooted in good, simple design practice, which seems to be the common thread running through publisher Five Simple Steps’ other books.
+I enjoyed reading The Craft of Words.
+It’s a neat, compact guide that’s short enough to read in a lunch break yet with plenty of ideas and inspiration to take further.
+I love the blend of theory with practical application, rooted in good, simple design practice – the common thread running through publisher Five Simple Steps’ other books.
 Highly recommended.